 Founder: Kathryn Choules (PhD)

 Kathryn’s love of mindfulness, meditation and compassion comes from experiencing the benefits first-hand.
-Seeing the difference in her own life, has generated her commitment to using mindfulness and compassion training to work with people as they respond to the inevitable stresses of the modern world and live more satisfying and fulfilling lives.
+She uses mindfulness and compassion training to work with people as they respond to the inevitable stresses of the modern world and live more satisfying and fulfilling lives.
 Kathryn is a certified instructor of Mindfulness Based Stress Reduction through the University of Massachusetts and recognised as a Senior Teacher by the Meditation Association of Australia.
 Kathryn is the only Perth-based mindfulness teacher offering courses to the public with these qualifications.

 As a researcher she is up-to-date with the growing scientific evidence base supporting Mindfulness, meditation and compassion in health, education and work contexts.